MicrosoftDocs/msteams-docs/msteams-platform/toolkit/provision-to-cloud.md

 You can create and automatically configure cloud resources for hosting your app in Azure using Teams Toolkit.

 1. Select the **Project > Teams Toolkit > Provision in the Cloud** menu.
 2. In the Select your subscription window, choose the Azure subscription you want to use to create resources with.

-Teams Toolkit creates Azure resources in this subscription but code is not deployed during this step.
+Teams Toolkit creates Azure resources in this subscription however the code is not deployed during this stage.

 # [TeamsFx Command Line Interface](#tab/TeamsFxCommandlineinterface)

-Provision is performed with single command in for TeamsFx CLI as follows:
+Provision is performed with single command in TeamsFx CLI as follows:

 [Provision Azure-based app](/microsoftteams/platform/sbs-gs-javascript?tabs=vscode%2Cvsc%2Cviscode%2Cvcode&tutorial-step=8)